 CREATE OR REPLACE SEQUENCE TASKER.FMC_SEQ START = 1 INCREMENT = 1;

-1. A stored procedure named "GET_LOAD_CYCLE_ID()" for capturing the load cycle id as a variable that can be passed through the DAG.
+1. A stored procedure named "GET_LOAD_CYCLE_ID()" for capturing the load sequence as a variable that can be passed through the DAG.
 (OK, this is almost all SQL.
-I needed JavaScript for these procs.)
+This proc was the only one that needed JavaScript.)

 CREATE OR REPLACE PROCEDURE TASKER.GET_LOAD_CYCLE_ID()